bradwan7/OSSAssignmentDFD/DFD Dictionary.md

 - NIST DB: A database for the vulnerabilities.

-- Policy DB: A databse for the policy documents.
+- Policy DB: A database for the policy documents.